radar/ryanbigg.com/_posts/2010-12-25-ubuntu-ruby-rvm-rails-and-you.markdown

 </p>

 <p>
-  If you're not using Ubuntu then try <a href='https://github.com/wayneeseguin/rvm/raw/master/contrib/bootstrap_rails_environment'>Wayne E. Seguin's rails_bootstrap_script</a> which probably gets a version of Rails working for you, albeit with 1.8.7 rather than 1.9.3.
+  If you're not using Ubuntu then try <a href='https://github.com/wayneeseguin/rvm/raw/master/contrib/bootstrap_rails_environment'>Wayne E. Seguin's rails_bootstrap_script</a> which probably gets Rails 3.0.9 working for you, albeit with 1.9.1 rather than 1.9.3.
+But in this guide, we're going to want to use Ruby 1.9.3 and Rails 3.2.1.
 </p>